nonnontrivial/ctts/README.md

 consumer-1   | 2024-10-03 23:59:12,276 [INFO] saved BrightnessObservation(#8649a36a7ffffff,12.751961708068848,2024-10-03T23:59:12.266163+00:00)
 ```

-This output indicates that the producer service is successfully getting
+This output indicates that the producer service is successfully getting sky brightness predictions
-sky brightness predictions for H3 cells and that the consumer service
-is storing them in the postgres table `brightnessobservation`.
+for H3 cells and that the consumer service is storing them in the postgres table `brightnessobservation`.

+`mpsas` in the response stands for 'magnitudes per square arcsecond', and it is the predicted brightness
+value for that location.

 ## documentation